The CIO vs. the sales end run

 Sent: Wednesday, March 28, 2012 9:00 AM

 To: BIDMC Chief Financial Officer

 Subject: Lower Storage Costs

 I am the Storage Sales rep for the Caregroup hospitals.
-We have been working with healthcare organisations that are typically XXX shops and saving them $500,000+ in storage costs and associated resources.
+We have been working with healthcare organizations that are typically XXX shops and saving them $500,000+ in storage costs and associated resources.
 We will guarantee that we will migrate your current environment to 50% or less storage.
 The industry leading analyst group Gartner has named our storage as the leader.

 Why am I reaching out to you?
 I met with IT a few weeks ago and they told me they didn't have the time or the resources to evaluate new technology and they were happy with XXX.
-I know healthcare organisations have to think smarter and get more value out of the IT dollar.
+I know healthcare organizations have to think smarter and get more value out of the IT dollar.
 Our storage is easier to manage (we have customers who reduce admin by 90%+ with our storage), our storage is faster, highly available (ability to have five 9's reliability for critical applications) and has superior service/support.

 Can I schedule some time with you next week to go into detail on how our storage can make your IT budget go further and give your stakeholders the best experience they deserve?
 Please let me know a time that fits your calendar.

 I completely respect the challenges that commissioned salespeople face, as well as the difficulties that the lackluster economy has presented for large technology vendors.
 But an end run such as this is intolerable.
 Quite simply, there is no better way to sour a long-term relationship than to bypass the usual lines of hierarchy in an organization.
 I am unlikely to be receptive in the future to someone who has tried to undermine the trust that exists between me and BIDMC's CFO and who is willing to suggest that I and my group are cavalier about how we spend the organization's money.
 You can be sure that no one on my team will return the calls of this salesperson for years to come.